EarthCubeInGeo/resen/docs/Building_ReSEn_Container.md

      sudo docker run -p 8000:8000 resen/testing start-notebook.sh --port 8000

 and note the token that is printed to the terminal, since you need this to log in.
-If you want to mount in persistent storage, you can do soe with the `-v` switch like above.
+If you want to mount in persistent storage, you can do so with the `-v` switch like above.

+To start a container serving a jupyter lab issue the following command:

+     sudo docker run -p 8000:8000 --name testinglab resen/testinglab jupyter lab --port 8000

 ### Helpful Resources